andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-12.md

 <br>

 ### Production in the Short Run and the Long Run
-- Supply is more flexible over longer periods of time.
+- Supply is more flexible over longer periods.

 #### Costs in the long run
 - A cost that is "fixed" in the short run may not be so in the long run.
 - In the long run, all costs are considered variable.

 #### Economies and diseconomies of scale
-- ATC is U-shaped because additional inputs have an increasing marginal product, but the principle of diminishing reutrn kicks in and average total cost increases.
+- ATC is U-shaped because additional inputs have an increasing marginal product, but the principle of diminishing return kicks in, and average total cost increases.
-- Economies of scale, diseconomies of scale, and constant returns to scale: describe relationship between quantity of output and average total cost.
+- Economies of scale, diseconomies of scale, and constant returns to scale: describe the relationship between the quantity of output and average total cost.
-- Increasing quantity of output enables it to lower its average total cost; the firm is facing **economies of scale**.
+- Increasing the quantity of output enables it to lower its average total cost; the firm is facing **economies of scale**.
-- Bigger isn't always better; increasing scale can, at a certain point, lead to higher average total cost; facing **diseconomies of sclae**.
+- Bigger isn't always better; increasing scale can, at a certain point, lead to higher average total cost; facing **diseconomies of scale**.
 - In between economies of scale and diseconomies of scale, there are various quantities of output a firm can operate in without experiencing higher or lower average cost: **constant returns to scale**.
 - A firm's long-run ATC curve covers a greater range of output than its short-run ATC curve.
 - Long-run ATC curve is made up of points from the firm's short-run ATC curves.